Plate of Momo Places Nepal

-One of the biggest concerns for travellers and tourists, whether visiting a city or some remote places, is food and for all the good reasons.
+One of the biggest concerns for trekkers while trekking in Nepal is food and for all the good reasons.
 Food is important, food makes us happy, it is, apart from being the most essential substance we need to stay alive, a gateway to people and culture.
 Thus it is often suggested that one get familiar with the local cuisine of a place you are planning on going to, be it a small detour or a long trip.

 In Nepal, trekking trails present a culinary journey that rivals the epic mountain views, saying goodbye to monotonous freeze-dried rations and trail mix.
 Lace up your hiking boots and prepare to tantalize your taste buds with authentic flavours, hearty dishes, and hidden culinary gems waiting to be discovered.